 Stripping the membranes is a way to induce labor.
-The health care provider sweeps a gloved finger over the thin membranes that connect the amniotic sac to the wall of your uterus.
+The health care professional sweeps a gloved finger over the thin membranes that connect the amniotic sac to the wall of your uterus.
 This action may cause your body to release prostaglandins, which soften the cervix and may cause contractions.

 Rupturing the amniotic sac can start contractions.
 It also can make them stronger if they have already begun.
-The health care provider makes a small hole in the amniotic sac with a special tool.
+The health care professional makes a small hole in the amniotic sac with a special tool.
 This procedure, called an amniotomy, may cause some discomfort.

-Amniotomy is done to start labor when the cervix is dilated and thinned and the baby’s head has moved down into the pelvis.
+Amniotomy is done to start labor when the cervix is dilated and thinned and the fetus's head has moved down into the pelvis.
 Most women go into labor within hours after the amniotic sac breaks (their "water breaks").

 Oxytocin is a hormone that causes contractions of the uterus.
 It can be used to start labor or to speed up labor that began on its own.
 Contractions usually start in about 30 minutes after oxytocin is given.